Skip to main content

 If you are waiting on an inheritance, the question on your mind is how long probate will take.
 The short answer is 9 to 24 months on average in the United States, according to National Center for State Courts data.
 The exact timeline depends on the state where the estate is filed, whether the estate includes real property, the mandatory creditor notification period (3 to 6 months in most states), and whether any heirs or creditors contest the will.
 Texas and Florida estates often close in 6 to 12 months, while California and New York frequently take 12 to 24 months or longer due to court-supervised administration requirements.
 If you are waiting on probate and need cash now, a probate advance provides funds within days based on your expected inheritance.

-Average Probate Timelines by State
+Average Probate Timeline by State

 What Makes Probate Take So Long?